-- Suppliers in Sweden, Finland and Denmark should not be aware that switch-essential information about the customer has been requested by suppliers or brokers if those suppliers/brokers have the customer's permission. - Improved APIs for consumption data via DSOs need to be developed. - Smart meters should all be equipped with home area network communication of meter data into the home without too much variation in communication protocols.
+- Suppliers in Sweden, Finland and Denmark should not be aware that switch-essential information about the customer has been requested by suppliers or brokers if those suppliers/brokers have the customer's permission. - Improved APIs for consumption data via DSOs need to be developed. - Smart meters should all be equipped with a standardised local port-based home area network communication of meter data into the home without too much variation in communication protocols.